Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 4. On **x86** Mac, Download version 12.2.1 [AArch32 bare-metal target (arm-none-eabi)](https://developer.arm.com/-/media/Files/downloads/gnu/12.2.rel1/binrel/arm-gnu-toolchain-12.2.rel1-darwin-x86_64-arm-none-eabi.tar.xz) of the GNU Arm Embedded Toolchain from the [Arm Developer](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
 Uncompress the archive and move the `arm-gnu-toolchain-12.2.rel1-darwin-x86_64-arm-none-eabi` directory into the `nrf5` directory.

-5. On **M1** Mac, Download version 12.2.1 [AArch32 bare-metal target (arm-none-eabi)](https://developer.arm.com/-/media/Files/downloads/gnu/12.2.rel1/binrel/arm-gnu-toolchain-12.2.rel1-darwin-arm64-arm-none-eabi.tar.xz) of the GNU Arm Embedded Toolchain from the [Arm Developer](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
+5. On **Arm-based** Mac, Download version 12.2.1 [AArch32 bare-metal target (arm-none-eabi)](https://developer.arm.com/-/media/Files/downloads/gnu/12.2.rel1/binrel/arm-gnu-toolchain-12.2.rel1-darwin-arm64-arm-none-eabi.tar.xz) of the GNU Arm Embedded Toolchain from the [Arm Developer](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
 Uncompress the archive and move the `arm-gnu-toolchain-12.2.rel1-darwin-arm64-arm-none-eabi` directory into the `nrf5` directory.

     <!-- is this brew step necessary with the v 12.2.1?
 You will also need some items from `brew`: